Here you can read about the program and get all of the information you may need.

 Add to this, you will of course participate in many different jobs on the farm, according to the time of the year and temporary projects decided by the host.
 You can of course expect, besides the daily routines with animals or crops, to do some building maintenance, jobs in garden or forest, work with machinery and farm equipment in a wider sense, together with the host.

-A complaint from hosts is sometimes that the trainee shows a lack of interest, not asking of questions, no reporting about incidents, as for example illness among piglets, the birth of a calf, stomach problems with new born calves.
-You are expected to show attention and responsibility, and basically, you are supposed to perform as your host farm belonged to yourself.
+A complaint from hosts is sometimes that the trainee shows a lack of interest, not asking questions, not reporting incidents, as for example illness among piglets, the birth of a calf, stomach problems with new born calves.
+You are expected to show attention and responsibility.
+Basically, you are supposed to perform as if your host farm belonged to yourself and take responsibility.

 After 6 months